DevExpress-Examples/webforms-link-a-web-chart-to-an-aspxpivotgrid/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Webforms - How to Link a Web Chart to a Pivot Grid
+# Web Forms - How to Link a Web Chart to a Pivot Grid

 <p>This tutorial demonstrates how you can link <a href="http://documentation.devexpress.com/#XtraCharts/clsDevExpressXtraChartsWebWebChartControltopic"><u>WebChartControl</u></a> to <a href="http://documentation.devexpress.com/#AspNet/clsDevExpressWebASPxPivotGridASPxPivotGridtopic"><u>ASPxPivotGrid</u></a> at design time.</p>